Discover what parents and kids say makes a good vacation Bible school!

-What makes a good VBS?
-We thought it would be interesting to talk to some end-users of VBS–parents and children.
-After all, these people are the final frontier that VBS curriculum companies are trying to reach.
+We thought it would be interesting to talk to some end-users of vacation Bible school–parents and children.
+After all, these people are the final frontier that your VBS is trying to reach.

 Eleven-year-old Chris Turpin of Richmond, Kentucky, understands what vacation Bible school is trying to achieve each summer.
 “You have to learn about Christ,” Chris says, “but it has to be fun too.
 Make it interesting.”

 And how do you do that?
-Include the elements that the experts say are crucial to a great VBS.
+Include the elements that the experts say are crucial to a great vacation Bible school.